nitansh25bai10787/Vityarthi/README.md

 ⚙️ How to Run the Script

-1. Save the Code:Save the provided code into a file named `password_generator.py`.
+1. Save the Code:Save the provided code into a file named `password_generator 1.py`.
 2. Open Terminal: Navigate to the directory where you saved the file.
 3. Execute: Run the script using the Python interpreter:

     ```bash
-    python3 password_generator.py
+    python3 password_generator 1.py
     ```

 4. Follow Prompts: The script will guide you through entering the desired password length and the character types to include.